 K1: Please give details: within Verification and Involvement of Stakeholders, Impact identification include evaluate policy and procedure L: Does the facility have a process to address issues found when conducting risk assessments, including implementation of controls to reduce identified risks?
 Yes No L1Please give details: within Verification and Involvement of Stakeholders, Impact identification include evaluate policy and procedure M: Does the facility have a policy/code which require labour standards of its own suppliers?
-Yes No M1: Please give details: The stakeholders have been notified of the compliance standards of the company and the Claims Procedure Land rights N: Does the site have all required land rights licenses and permissions (see SMETA Measurement Criteria)?
-Yes No N1: Please give details: Land Leasing Contract O: Does the site have systems in place to conduct legal due diligence to recognize and apply national laws and practices relating to land title? ∑ Yes ☐ No O1: Please give details: External Legal Advise P: Does the site have a written policy and procedures specific to land rights.
-If yes, does it include any due diligence the company will undertake to obtain free, prior and informed consent, (FPIC) even if national/local law does not require it Yes No P1: If yes, how does the company obtain FPIC: Guidelines for the listing of land property documents at the national Public Registration office Q: Is there evidence that facility / site compensated the owner/lessor for the land prior to the facility being built or expanded. ☐ Yes ☐ No Q1: Please give details: Land Leasing Contract R. Does the facility demonstrate that alternatives to a specific land acquisition were considered to avoid or minimize adverse impacts?
+Yes No M1: Please give details: The stakeholders have been notified of the compliance standards of the company and the Claims Procedure Land rigi nts N: Does the site have all required land rights licenses and permissions (see SMETA Measurement Criteria)? ☐ Yes☐ NoN1: Please give details: Land Leasing Contract O: Does the site have systems in place to conduct legal due diligence to recognize and apply national laws and practices relating to land title?
+Yes No O1: Please give details: External Legal Advise P: Does the site have a written policy and procedures specific to land rights.
+If yes, does it include any due diligence the company will undertake to obtain free, prior and informed consent, (FPIC) even if national/local law does not require it Yes No P1: If yes, how does the company obtain FPIC: Guidelines for the listing of land property documents at the national Public Registration office Q: Is there evidence that facility / site compensated the owner/lessor for the land prior to the facility being built or expanded.
+Yes No Q1: Please give details: Land Leasing Contract R. Does the facility demonstrate that alternatives to a specific land acquisition were considered to avoid or minimize adverse impacts?
 Yes No R1: Please give details: Different leasing contract options in the region.
-S: Is There any evidence of illegal appropriation of land for facility building or expansion of footprint. ☐ Yes ⊠ No S1: Please give details: Positive public recognition
+S: Is There any evidence of illegal appropriation of land for facility building or expansion of footprint.
+Yes No S1: Please give details: Positive public recognition

 Non-compliance:

-1. Description of non-compliance: Objective evidence observed: (where relevant please add photo numbers)
+1. Description of non-compliance: NC against ETI/Additional Elements NC against customer code: □ NC against Local Law Objective evidence observed: (where relevant please add photo numbers)

-None observed
+None N/A

+Local law and/or ETI requirement: N/A

+Recommended corrective action: N/A

+2. Description of non-compliance: NC against ETI/Additional Elements NC against customer code: □ NC against Local Law

-Local law and/or ETI requirement: Not applicable
+Local law and/or ETI requirement:

-Not applicable

 Recommended corrective action:

-Not applicable
+Observation:

-Observation: Description of observation: None observed Objective evidence observed: Local law or ETI requirement: Not applicabe Not applicable Comments: Not applicable
+Description of observation: Objective evidence observed:

+None Local law or ETI requirement: N/A

+N/A

+Comments:

+N/A

-Good examples observed:
+Good d Examples observed:

-Description of Good Example (GE): Description of Good Example (GE):
+Description of Good Example (GE): Objective evidence observed:

-None observed None observed
+None N/A